 Carbon & Nutrient cycles

 Nutrients fuel all life in the ocean.
-In the sunlit surface layer, the bioavailability of certain essential (trace) elements controls the growth of CO2-fixing microorganisms, a process called ‘primary production’.
-Primary production has played a pivotal role in regulating atmospheric CO2, and thereby Earth’s climate, for hundreds of millions of years.
-Furthermore, it converts the Sun’s energy into the food that sustains marine ecosystems.
-We investigate the processes that transport, sequester or release key nutrients such as iron and phosphorus in marine waters and sediments.
-Our work takes us to key ocean areas to understand how nutrient inputs and (re)cycling control marine life and the carbon cycle and their interactions with global climate change in the past, present and future.
+In the sunlit surface layer, the bioavailability of essential elements controls the growth of CO2-fixing microorganisms.
+This regulates atmospheric CO2 and converts the Sun’s energy into food, sustaining marine ecosystems.
+We investigate the processes that transport, sequester or release key nutrients such as iron and phosphorus in marine waters and sediments, helping to understand how nutrient inputs and (re)cycling control marine life and the carbon cycle in the past, present, and future.

 Though often regarded as toxic contaminants, metals such as iron are essential micro-nutrients.
 They are required for the growth of all organisms, including phytoplankton that form the base of the marine food web.
 As such, metals can drive global marine productivity and influence global climate.
 In large regions of the ocean, the amount of primary production is limited by the availability of trace metals that occur at vanishingly low concentrations.